worflor/woflo-petsplus-mod/README.md

 9. **Eclipsed** — void-kissed mischief that paints targets for ruin.
 It brands enemies, gives sudden speed bursts, and sends out pings that reveal nearby lurkers.

-Your pet gains experience as you do, unlocking stronger perks.
-At certain milestones, offer a tribute to break the cap (the item is consumed):
+Your pet gains experience as you do (1:1), unlocking stronger perks.
+At certain milestones, offer a tribute to break the cap (the item is consumed!):
 - **Level 10 →** Gold Ingot
 - **Level 20 →** Diamond
 - **Level 30 →** Netherite Ingot

 ## Pet Death and Loss
 If your pet dies, it will drop all its items and be gone for good.
 Your tribute items are lost and all pet experience is lost.
-You will need to tame a new pet.
+You will need to invest in a new pet.

 ## Configuration
 Pets+ includes a configuration file (`config/petsplus.json`) where you can customize various settings.
 Explore it yourself.